2019 Tampa Bay Rays season

 The 2019 Tampa Bay Rays season was the Rays' 22nd season of Major League Baseball, and the 12th as the "Rays" (all at Tropicana Field).
-The Rays clinched a spot in the playoffs for the first time since 2013 and defeated the Oakland Athletics in the Wild Card Game 5–1.
-They then lost in the Division Series to the Houston Astros 3–2.
+The Rays clinched a spot in the playoffs for the first time since 2013 and defeated the Oakland Athletics in the ALWC Game 5–1.
+They then lost in the ALDS to the Houston Astros 3–2.